ongres/stackgres/stackgres-k8s/e2e/README.md

 * `E2E_ENV`: This set the environment to script to use in order to setup the kubernetes cluster.
 * `E2E_TIMEOUT`: Some operation wait on pods to be running or terminated.
 This environment variable controls the timeout in seconds of those operations (default: 3 minutes).
 * `E2E_PARALLELISM`: The number of test to run in parallel with `run-all-tests.sh` (default: 8).
-* `KUBERNETES_VERSION`: This set the kubernetes cluster version to setup (default: 1.12).
+* `E2E_KUBERNETES_VERSION`: This set the kubernetes cluster version to setup (default: 1.12).
 * `IMAGE_TAG`: The tag of the operator image to use in the e2e test (default: development-jvm).
 * `DEBUG_OPERATOR`: Enable operator debug (you must rebuild the operator image for this to work).
 * `DEBUG_OPERATOR_SUSPEND`: Suspend operator JVM Enable operator debug (you must rebuild the operator image for this to work).
-* `REUSE_K8S`: Kubernetes cluster setup can be very expensive in terms of time.
+* `K8S_REUSE`: Kubernetes cluster setup can be very expensive in terms of time.
 Set this environment variable to true to reuse a kubernetes cluster if already exists.
 * `REUSE_OPERATOR`: To avoid recreating the operator set this environment variable to true to reuse an installed operator if already exists.
-* `BUILD_OPERATOR`: To avoid rebuilding the operator set this environment variable to false.
+* `E2E_BUILD_OPERATOR`: To avoid rebuilding the operator set this environment variable to false.
+* `K8S_FROM_DIND`: Set to true to use docker internal IPs for kubernetes configuration to access the kind cluster (some systems like macos or windows will not work with this but it is useful to run e2e in docker).
+* `SKIP_SPEC_INSTALL`: Set this to true to skip call of function `e2e_test_install`.
-* `RESET_NAMESPACES`: Set this to false to disable namespaces reset.
+* `SKIP_SPEC_UNINSTALL`: Set this to true to skip call of function `e2e_test_uninstall`.

 ### Kind

 Those environment variable affect the e2e test only if kind environment is used.

 * `KIND_NAME`: The name of the kind cluster.
-* `USE_KIND_INTERNAL`: Set to true to use docker internal IPs for kubernetes configuration to access the kind cluster (some systems like macos or windows will not work with this but it is useful to run e2e in docker).

 ## Write a test